A music teacher helps students understand and develop musical skills, such as reading notes and scales, playing musical instruments, and music theory.

 3. Have Fun Teaching Music to Your Students

 Music is a fun subject where students enjoy practicing and learning different aspects of music.
-As a teacher, you should be able to employ fun ways of teaching while maintaining professional teaching standards.
+As a teacher, you should be able to employ fun teaching methods while maintaining professional teaching standards.

 4. Take Courses to Improve Your Knowledge